What Does It Mean To Be In A Truck Accident Claim?

 - The driver: Was the driver speeding or following too closely?
 Was the driver texting or talking on the phone while driving?
 Did the driver take the required breaks?

 - The trucking company: If the driver is an employee of a trucking company, the company can be held liable for the driver’s negligent actions.
-However, many trucking companies hire drivers as independent contractors rather than employees, specifically to avoid this liability.
+Many trucking companies hire drivers as independent contractors rather than employees, specifically to avoid this liability.

 - The owner of the tractor or trailer: Truckers and trucking companies may not actually own the trucks they operate.
 They may lease them from third-party companies.